Prepare for Advising

 Preparing for Your Academic Advising Appointment

-To get the most out of each appointment, please also be sure to bring the following:
+To get the most out of each appointment, bring the following:

 - An advising folder: Keep notes and materials related to advising organized in an advising folder to make it easier to find what you need when you need it.